reiduf/appMate/README.md

 # AppMate

 ## Overview
 AppMate is a site meant to help organize your job search process.
-Instead of having massive spreadsheets tracking hundreds of applications, AppMate creates an environement where all that information can be stored and organized in a way that makes the job search process just a bit more bareable.
-It is designed to track and update you both on your job applications and proffessional connections.
+Instead of having massive spreadsheets tracking hundreds of applications, AppMate creates an environment where all information can be stored and organized in a way that makes the job search process just a bit more beareable.
+It is designed to track and update you both on your job applications and professional connections.

 #### Technologies Used